AbstractXan/abstractxan/src/website.md

 ### Goal
 Further advance the fields of science and arts.
 Creating low level simple and sharp softwares that help people create and inspire others.

-## Website
+### Website
-This website is being built as an attempt to share ideas and technology, log activities and curate resources for future references.
+This website is being built as an attempt to share ideas and technology, log activities, and curate resources for future references.

-My requirement for a knowledge base lead to the creation for this website as a library, which I curate for my own purposes.
+My requirements for a knowledge base lead to the creation of this website as a library, which I curate for my own purposes.
 My requirement for tracking my progress has led to various activity logs on this website.
-My love for design and art could be seen in various artwork.
+My love for design and art could be seen in various artworks.

 ### Contribute
-<p>Website is still under development.
+<p>Website is currently under development.

 Source files for my projects could be found on <a href='https://www.github.com/abstractxan'>Github</a>.
 This website is made with C++ using  <a href='https://www.github.com/abstractxan/mizi'>Mizi</a>.
 Source files for my website are available <a href='https://www.github.com/abstractxan/abstractxan/tree/master/src'>here</a>.</p> <p>Inspired by <a href='https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website/'>low-tech web design</a>, most images on this website are <i>dithered</i>.
 This website is heavily inspired by <a href='https://100r.co'>100 Rabbits</a>.</p> <p>Found a typo?
 Feel free to open an <a href='github.com/abstractxan/abstractxan/issues/new'>issue</a>.</p>